- The Concept of Significant Harm

 All professionals in agencies in contact with children and families with children must make a referral to Children's Social Care if there are signs that a child or an unborn baby:

 - Is suffering significant harm through abuse or neglect;

 - Is likely to suffer significant harm in the future.

-The timing of such referrals should reflect the level of perceived risk of harm, not longer than within one working day of identification or disclosure of harm or risk of harm.
+The timing of such referrals should reflect the level of perceived risk of harm, not longer than within 1 working day of identification or disclosure of harm or risk of harm.

-In urgent situations, out of office hours, the referral should be made to the LA children's social care emergency duty team / out of hour's team.
+In urgent situations, out of office hours, the referral should be made to the Children's Social Care emergency duty team / out of hour's team.

 7. Hearing and Observing the Child